annaluizando/blindspot/README.md

   - id: string,
     title: string, name of vulnerability,
     description: string, with brief description about problem,
-    type: 0 for a Multiple Choice question,
     difficulty: 0 for Beginner, 1 for Intermediate and 2 for Advanced,
-    category: string,
     code: |

     - your code pasted here -